Who, What, When, Where, Why, and How?

 Cafeteria: 12:00 – 16:30

-The visit through our exhibition lasts approx. one hour.
-For a visit that includes participation in the hands-on activities and demonstrations, plan on three to four hours.
+The visit through our indoor exhibitions lasts approx. one hour.
+For a visit that includes the open-air areas and participation in the hands-on activities and demonstrations, plan on three to four hours.
+COVID-19 Info

 Tours for groups are possible on any day of the year, including outside of regular hours.